abiraahmi/DedooseR/README.md

 - Summarize code frquencies with one coder/media title in order of coder preference
 - Plot raw frequencies or proportions of codes applied to total codes, define min frequency to visualize  and/or exclude codes
 - Set a saturation criteria and plot it
+- Plot and play with saturation criteria sets
 - Produce code co-occurrence heatmaps

 ### Coming Soon